JWiley/MonashHonoursStatistics/IntroR.md

 - [ ] You are registered and can access DataCamp and/or have posted to the discussion board so we can make sure you have access to DataCamp
 - [ ] You have completed the "Introduction to R" section on DataCamp
+- [ ] You bring your laptop and have the worksheet downloaded to your laptop in preparation for Lecture 1.